 - If you struggle with a specific part of the squat — for most people, it’s the bottom phase — the pause squat can help strengthen your muscles in that particular spot.

 - You’ll accumulate more strength- and muscle-building tension as you’re under the load for a more extended period.

 - Pause squats are challenging, so you don’t need to move as much weight as traditional barbell squats to see the benefits.

-Like the paused squat, the paused bench press takes advantage of removing constant movement throughout the range of motion to focus on control and precision.
+Like the pause squat, the pause bench press takes advantage of removing any and all momentum from the bottom of your lift.
 The main benefit is that the paused bench press is the usual style of choice within powerlifting competitions — so adding a pause to regular bench press training has great sport-specific carryover.
-Like the paused squat, the paused bench press typically occurs in the bottom-most range of motion of the exercise (on the chest), but it can be modified to suit the lifter’s needs (IE: Spoto Press).

 - If you’re a competitive powerlifter, you have to pause in your bench press in competition, so the pause bench is a sport-specific movement.

 - You’ll develop more pressing power as you need to produce more force to get the barbell from a dead stop to over your chest.